alclary/Auth-Microservice/README.md

 The microservice supports querying against a live mySQL database or a static JSON database---- the latter provided as a single file containing an array of JSON objects describing users.
 See the `static_db.json` file in this repo for an example of the expected format.
 User objects in either type of database may contain any number of attributes/keys, but they _must_ contain `username` and `password` attributes/keys.

-By default, the microservice python file does not require any addition CLI arguments and will intend to use a live SQL database.
-However, it will expect a `.env` file to be located in the same directory as the `auth_server.py` file, containing the following variables, one to a line, in order to connect to the SQL DB: `MYSQL_HOST=, MYSQL_USER=, MYSQL_PASSWORD=, MYSQL_DATABASE=`.
+By default, the microservice python file does not require any CLI arguments and will try to connect to an SQL database.
+However, it will expect a `.env` file to be located in the same directory as the `auth_server.py` file.
+The .env file should contain the following variables, one to a line: `MYSQL_HOST=, MYSQL_USER=, MYSQL_PASSWORD=, MYSQL_DATABASE=`.
 DB details can be entered directly after the equal sign, without quotes or wrapped in quotes.
 Spaces are permitted before and after the equal sign.
-The `.env_example` file contains an example of the requires vars, without assignments.
+The `.env_example` file contains an example of the required variables.

 Alternatively, to utilize a static JSON db, a JSON file can be provided via CLI flags `-j` or `--json`.

 ## Dependencies

-To get started, ensure that the `pyzmq`,`mysql`,`mysql-connector-python`, `python-dotenv`, and `jsonschema`, packages are installed to your environment or system:
+To get started, ensure that the pyzmq, mysql, mysql-connector-python, python-dotenv, and jsonschema packages are installed to your environment or system:
 `pip install pyzmq, mysql, mysql-connector-python, python-dotenv, jsonschema`

 ## Configuration